 Exposé was replaced with Mission Control in OS X Lion by name, but that doesn’t mean some of the most useful functions of Expose are gone, and in fact what you could see in Expose is still around in the newest versions of OS X, including Mountain Lion 10.8 and newer.
 One very popular feature … Read More

 If you make any customizations to Mission Control, or if you encounter obvious problems with how Desktops and apps are handled and assigned, you can restart Mission Control without having to reboot the entire Mac.

-Using Mission Control, you can quickly create a new Desktop Space just by grabbing an app, dragging the window into the corner, and letting it go on the “+” plus icon.
-After dragging windows around, you’ll continue to stay in Mission Control, which lets you quickly rearrange and organize your desktops You can also grab … Read More
+Using Mission Control, you can quickly create a new Desktop Space just by grabbing an app from the Mission Control window, and then dragging the window into the corner, then letting it go on the “+” plus icon.
+This will instantly generate a new desktop space, or a virtual desktop, with that app or window … Read More

 Users who rely on Spaces to manage multiple virtual desktops in Mac OS X will be happy to know that these desktops (Spaces, as Apple calls them in OS X) are completely adjustable.
 This means you can rearrange or move your desktop spaces as necessary, and as your needs change, and it’s incredibly simple to … Read More

 Spaces are the the Virtual Desktop feature in OS X, and it’s part of the Mission Control window management system on the Mac.
 If you’ve opened a few desktop spaces that you no longer need access to, you can close them.
 Perhaps the fastest way and most efficient means of closing a desktop space in … Read More